OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/reduce_storage_consumption/reduce_storage_consumption.md

 # What measures can I take to reduce storage space consumption?

+??? abstract "Objectives and content of this instruction"

     Storage space is a cost factor for large volumes.
 It is also a matter of keeping things in order.
 Unlimited storage space encourages uncontrolled collecting.
 A limit helps to set priorities.

+??? abstract "Target group"

+    [ ] Authors [ ] Coaches  [ ] Participants  [x] Administrators

+    [ ] Beginners [x] Experienced users  [x] Experts

+??? abstract "Expected previous knowledge"

+    * Experience as administrator

 ### A) Limit memory consumption during emergence
 1) Set up quotas<br>